JoeWrightNC/BarInventoryServer/README.md

 ### Prerequisites

-You will need [Node.JS](https://www.npmjs.com/) installed on your system.
+*  You will need [Node.JS](https://www.npmjs.com/) installed on your system.
+*  You will need the ability to establish a MySQL database on your machine using a localhost.
+I recommend Sequel Pro for this.

 ### Installing